nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 These simple commands are omitted in the Parser classes diagram to enhance clarity and reduce clutter.
 * Various contact and lesson command parsers are represented as `XYZContactCommandParser` and `XYZLessonCommandParser`, respectively.
 However, their behaviour varies slightly depending on the function.
-For example, `ArgumentMultimap` is used exclusively in parsers for add, delete, and edit commands, while `ArgumentTokenizer` is only used in parsers for add and edit commands.Not specifying every parser reduces clutter and conveys the high-level message concisely.
+For example, `ArgumentMultimap` is used exclusively in parsers for add, delete, and edit commands, while `ArgumentTokenizer` is only used in parsers for add and edit commands.
+Not specifying every parser reduces clutter and conveys the high-level message concisely.

 ### Model component